 Electrical batteries containing lithium encased in a rigid metallic body.
 Lithium batteries may also be shipped in, or packed with, equipment.
-Electrical lithium batteries may cause fire due to an explosive rupture of the
+Lithium batteries may cause fire due to an explosive rupture of the body caused by improper construction or reaction with contaminants.

 14.3.
-Transport hazard class(es) ADR 9
+Transport hazard class(es)